jai2036/zlib-ctest/README.md

 Go to zlib-ctest (src dir) and run following commands

-Build docker image with: `docker build -t app .`
+Build docker image with: `docker build . -t app`

 You can then start the image in a new container with:  `docker run --rm app`

 Which will provide you following output: